General elections in Singapore: Ballot secrecy

 Election department ensure the privacy of all registered voters during an election and how the ballot boxes are treated.
-Prior to the opening hours, the boxes are checked to ensure the contents are empty and not tampered under the witness of candidates and their polling agents present at the polling station, before being sealed by Presiding Officers (except for opening slots) so that it can be used.
+Prior to the opening hours, the boxes undergo tamperproofing checks and ensure the contents are emptied under the witness of candidates and their polling agents present at the polling station, before being sealed by Presiding Officers (except for opening slots) so that it can be used.
 After the polls closed, the boxes, along with the slots, are sealed and wrapped before being transported to the designated counting centre by bus under police escort.
 Upon arrival, the boxes are checked and accounted before it can be opened and emptied to begin vote counting.

-After the vote counting ended and results are released, the ballot papers and any other official documents used in the election are placed into separate boxes and sealed; these boxes are transported to the Supreme Court of Singapore where it was kept under safe custody for period of six months after election ended, after which the boxes are transported to the incineration plant for incineration, unless directed otherwise by order of the President.
+After the vote counting ended and results are released, the ballot papers and any other official documents used in the election are placed into separate boxes and sealed; these boxes are transported to the Supreme Court of Singapore where it was kept under safe custody for period of six months after election ended, after which the boxes are transported to the incineration plant (such as Tuas South Incineration Plant) for incineration, unless directed otherwise by order of the President of Singapore.
 Under the protection act, the process is to ensure all of the voters' identity are not compromised, as contents inside each ballot paper have a unique serial number located on the counterfoil to ensure integrity of the democratic process and strict accounting to avoid infringement and personation.

 Abstention

-Under the constitution, voting in Singapore is compulsory as voting is exercising fundamental right of citizenship and democracy.
+Under constitutionally-required compulsory voting, which was first implemented in 1959, voting is meant to exercise a citizen's fundamental right of citizenship and democracy.
 After polls closed, any names (and along with the serial numbers) of registered voters who did not cast a vote that day are complied in a list to be sent to the Returning Officer, after which the names are delisted from the registrar of voters of the electoral divisions that they belong to.
-The consequence for abstention is the ineligibility to vote or participation in future elections of any kind.
-These voters are also called "non-voters"; any non-voter may reinstate their names by submitting an application, either through the online website or counter services at a nearby community centre, to the Registration Officer along with any reason for absence; the fee to restore a name is S$50, but it can be waived if their reasons are valid, such as:
+These voters are also called "non-voters", and they will be ineligible to vote in, or allow to participate, in subsequent elections of any kind.
+Any non-voters may reinstate their names by submitting an application, either through the online website or counter services at a nearby community centre, to the Registration Officer along with any reason for absence; the fee to restore a name is S$50, but it can be waived if their reasons are valid, such as: